-Safety, student health, and parent engagement/involvement are a universal concern and are addressed in the following actions/services.
+School safety and parent engagement/involvement are a universal concern and are addressed in the following actions/services.

-- 3.1 Positive School Climate Supports

-- 3.2 School Safety and Security

-- 3.3 Counseling Services including other Social-Emotional resources to support social-emotional learning, self-reflection, and interpersonal skills.

-- 3.5 Health Education/Expanded Physical Education Program

-- 3.6 Parent/Family Involvement
+- 3.1 Positive School Climate Supports parent, staff, and student LCAP surveys show that there is a need to address bulling. - 3.2 School Safety and Security parent, staff, and student LCAP surveys show improvement is still needed on making staff and students feel safe on campus by providing safe/secure facilities. - 3.3 Counseling Services including other Social-Emotional resources to support social-emotional learning, self-reflection, and interpersonal skills. - 3.6 Parent/Family Involvement After reviewing feedback from staff and parents the district will maintain strong partnerships with all families through meaningful engagement and decision-making opportunities.